Our Review Process

 Cinnamon comes from the Cinnamomum tree inner bark.
 The bark of the tree spontaneously rolls up into quills known as cinnamon sticks when it is taken from the trunk and allowed to dry.
 Quills can be purchased in whole or powder form.
 Both kinds are readily available on supermarket shelves and at stores that sell spices and culinary items.

-A touch of cinnamon can help an apple pie taste better, but there's more to this common spice than hits the eye.
+Is Cinnamon good for a Diabetic? - A touch of cinnamon can help an apple pie taste better, but there's more to this common spice than hits the eye.
 Cinnamon has been shown in trials to help lower blood glucose (sugar) levels 1—findings that might be especially beneficial to patients with diabetes.
 Although the judgement is still out on whether cinnamon has a hypoglycemic (blood sugar reducing) impact, the evidence appears promising.
+Also know about benefits of curd with sugar

 Table of Contents